mars0i/masonclj/doc/masonclj/README.md

   the GUI and the command line.

-* Making it easier to [track agents](#tracking-agents-in-the-gui) using the MASON inspector facilities if you use defrecords to implement agents.
+* Making it easier to [track agents](#tracking-agents-in-the-gui) using the MASON inspector facilities, if you use defrecords to implement agents.

 (See the doc/general directory for notes that provide rationales for some of the design choices assumed by masonclj.)